YOURLS/awesome/README.md

 ## Plugins
 [🔼 Go to top](#readme)

-All known plugins: they are either from the community, or from the YOURLS team (marked with a ☑️).
-Plugins featuring there own unit tests have the :test_tube: icon.
+All known plugins, from the community or the YOURLS team

+_Legend:_
+- ☑️ : plugin authored by a member of the YOURLS teams
+- :test_tube: : plugins featuring there own unit tests to ensure expected functionning as well as present and future compatibility with YOURLS

 Currently we have **<!--plugin_count-->194<!--/plugin_count-->** plugins listed.
 <!-- DO NOT UPDATE THIS COUNT MANUALLY -->